PCB Layers: The Ultimate FAQ Guide

 The quality of copper in a PCB impacts the impedance of a ground plane.
 Plus, it affects the power plane’s thermal conductivity.

 Furthermore, merging the copper’s length and thickness helps to do something.
 Mainly for different signal pairs, it solidifies the PCB stability.
-It also does an excellent job for the circuit’s integrity.
+It also does an excellent job of the circuit’s integrity.
 And it’s even better if it’s for high-frequency signals.

 Trace Dimensions